- Key Facts

 - Middle-income countries;

-Read ADB Vice-President Groff's blog post on Asia Pacific post-2015 priorities, MDG8 and Global Partnerships.
+Read ADB Vice-President Lakshmi Venkatachalam's blog post: Why partnering with the private sector is key to inclusive growth.
+Also read ADB Vice-President Stephen Groff's blog post on Asia Pacific post-2015 priorities, MDG8 and Global Partnerships.

 High-level forums on aid effectiveness